kealiu/ComfyUI-Zero123-Porting/README.md

 After install this node, download the [sample workflow](sample/simple_workflow.json) to start trying.

+If you have any questions or suggestions, please don't hesitate to leave them in the [issue tracker](https://github.com/kealiu/ComfyUI-Zero123-Porting/issues).

 ## PREREQUISITES

 - INPUT `image` must `square` (width=height), otherwise, this node will automatically trans it forcely